ceshine/yt8m-2019/README.md

 (WIP) This is the final states of the codebase at the end of the competition.
 Code cleanup and documentation are under way.

+A brief model summary can be found [here](https://www.kaggle.com/c/youtube8m-2019/discussion/112349).
+A more detailed summary will be added later as a paper.

 ## System Environment

 A conda [environment.yml](enviroment.yml) generated from running `conda env export` command is provided.